simrenbasra/simys-blog/_posts/2026-06-21-simbot_has_skills_part_3.md

 #### **Step 2: Aggregate posts**

-Retrieved chunks are grouped back into their “parent” blog posts.
+Retrieved chunks are grouped back into their _“parent”_ blog posts.

 Each post receives an aggregated score based on its chunks.
-This helps determine which full posts are most relevant to the user’s query, since we want recommendation at a post level not a chunk level.
+This helps determine which full posts are most relevant to the user’s query, since we want recommendation at post level not at chunk level.

 #### **Step 3: Create candidates**